blynkkk/blueprints/ESP32 Blinking LED/README.md

 ## Introduction
-This project is a quick start tutorial on connecting the ESP32 board to the Blynk IoT.
-You will be able to control a blinking of an LED through the app and web dashboard.
-This project is a great introduction to the world of IoT and can be easily expanded to include other sensors and actuators.

-The ESP32 is a powerful microcontroller that supports Wi-Fi and Bluetooth connectivity.
-With the ESP32 and Blynk, you can build a wide range of IoT projects, from home automation to remote monitoring and control of devices.
+This is a a simple "Hello World" example of Blynk.
+As a result you will be able to control an LED on the ESP32 DevKit board from web or mobile.

 ## Components Used in This Project
-* Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) for web and mobile dashboards
+You would only need the ESP32 Devkit board.
+No additional hardware is needed.
+Alternatively, you can wire up your own LED to the ESP32 board.

 * Arduino IDE to upload a firmware
 * ESP32 DEVKIT board
 * USB cable

 ## 1. Prepare Your Hardware Before Flashing
-Connect your device to the computers` USB port
+Connect your device to the computers using USB cable.

-_Your board has to be connected with a data USB cable (charge-only cables will not work)
+_Your board has to be connected with a **data** USB cable (charging-only cables will not work!)
 Make sure the cable is fully inserted in the port on each end_

 ## 2. Prepare Required Software